eltonvs/coding-style/README.md

 > **NEVER** use `!important` and keep in mind that if you need to, there's something wrong

 Always minify the build CSS code (and save as `.min.css`).
-You can use task builders or even node for that.
+You can use task builders or even node to do that.

 ```css
 /* Good */